 Most of the time, it is quite difficult to recycle this kind of waste.
 The local government conducts e-waste collections in a year to repurpose old tech.
 However, not many residents in the neighborhood get their stored e-waste collected.
 Because of this, it remains at their homes without any use but consuming space.
 This means that residents have to wait for a long time just to dispose of their old tech.

 Major retail players such as Best Buy and Walmart perform e-waste recycling programs to help the community.
 They collect unwanted or pre-owned tech items from homes and repurpose them for their sustainability programs.
-Also, there are active junk removal Sacramento companies that are ready anytime to provide service to their clients.
+Also, there are active companies, such as Evergreen Junk Removal, that are ready anytime to provide service to their clients.

 How do you properly manage e-waste?